besartelezi/js-21-card-game/README.md

   * I think adding an option where the player can decide for themselves what the value of the ace should be would be extremely fun.
   * Face cards (King, Queen, Jack) are worth 10 points
 ### Betting Mechanic
-* I won't be implementing this for now, however, if i have some time left I'd definetly like to do this
+* I won't be implementing this for now, however, if I have some time left I'd definitely like to do this
   * I'm thinking I should just create a let variable with the amount of chips in it, and then let the player choose between different buttons that will be used as chips to raise the amount they'd like to gamble.
 ### The Deal
 * Once the bet has been placed (Which won't be relevant in this game for now), the dealer gives one card face up to the player and then one card face up to themselves.
 The player then gets a second face-up card, but the dealer gets his card face down.